eckardm/work-stuff/web_logs/README.md

 #Exploring the Bentley's web logs
 A relatively simple interface to extract summarized info from the Bentley's server logs.
 Brought to you by Walker!
+I'm trying to add to it using [Best Practices for Google Analytics in Digital Libraries](https://docs.google.com/document/d/1QmiLJEZXGAY-s7BG_nyF6EUAqcyH0mhQ7j2VPpLpxCQ/edit#) as a guide.

 ##Requirements: